Two Channel Filter Banks on Arbitrary Graphs with Positive Semi Definite Variation Operators

-In this section we present numerical results comparing the proposed GFBs with existing designs.
-We show that: 1) GFB can be implemented efficiently on graphs with hundreds of thousands of nodes, 2) the basis functions of GFBs are localized in the vertex domain, and 3) GFBs with optimized vertex partitions can be better than BFBs for practical applications, through a point cloud representation example.
+In this section we present numerical results showing that: 1) GFB can be implemented efficiently on graphs with hundreds of thousands of nodes, 2) the basis functions of GFBs are localized in the vertex domain and 3) for point clouds, GFBs with optimized vertex partitions can provide better signal representations than BFBs.